Dev-Rohitb/python_app/python_app/Task/Readme.md

 10. Finally, the program prints the top 10 customers.

+# To run this Python script, follow the steps below:
+1. Save the script in a file with a .py extension, for example python_app.py (in our case).
+2. Save the orders.csv file in the same directory as the script.
+3. Open a terminal or command prompt in the directory where the script and CSV file are located.
+4. Run the script by typing python python_app.py and press Enter.

 # Dockerize the Pythong_App

 To Dockerize the Python code, we can follow the below steps: